 The most unique aspect of the Arizona Trail is its scenery.
 Calling the AZT a desert hike doesn’t do it justice, as the variety of life and terrain along this trail is staggering.
-But the AZT definitely does deliver on classic desert scenery, including incredible giant saguaro cacti.
+The AZT definitely delivers on classic desert scenery, including incredible giant saguaro cacti.
 It also includes a surprisingly long stretch of pine and fir forests on the higher elevation plateaus of the north.
 As if all that weren’t enough, the Arizona Trail takes thru hikers straight across the stunning Grand Canyon, a geologic masterpiece you really have to experience from within to believe.

 Don’t expect easy hiking on the Arizona Trail, especially the southern half.
+It’s the most challenging trail I’ve thru hiked, for sure.
 Though it’s not technically a mountain hike, the highest point is over 9000 feet and there is plenty of elevation to be gained.
 The trail can be rocky and water can be scarce, making for occasional long and heavy carries.
 The combination of shoulder season timing and desert climate brings wide swings in temperature; you’ll need to be prepared for cold nights and occasional snow.
 But after finishing the AZT there’s no doubt you’ll feel like a thru hiker; it’s still the hike I’m personally most proud of.

 Tahoe Rim Trail

 State: California and Nevada